Get My San Diego Zoo & Other Discounts

 4. Military and First Responders Discounts

-All military members and first responders will get 10% off daily adult and child admission.
-A valid military, law enforcement, or fire department ID is required.
-You must purchase your ticket in person and cannot combine it with other discounts.
+All military members and first responders receive $5 off adult and child admission.
+A valid military, law enforcement, or fire department ID and a matching photo ID are required, and discounted tickets can be purchased online through the Zoo.

-All military members (active and veterans) receive a 10% discount on all Zoo membership levels.
+All military members (active and veterans) and first responders receive a 10% discount on all Zoo membership levels.
 All that is needed is a military or veteran ID to bring to the ticketing window to redeem this discount.

 Military personnel who qualify for this offer include active-duty members of all branches, National Guard members, veterans with an honorable or medical discharge, and Reserve Officers’ Training Corps members with government-issued ID.
 The Zoo must verify your military ID in person.